Trump plans the ‘largest deportation’ ever. Here’s how it might start.

 As of January 2022, the government estimates, there were 11 million unauthorized immigrants living in the U.S. (That’s roughly a quarter of the foreign-born population.)

-However, many immigrants have since entered illegally and it’s unknown how many have stayed.
-From the southern border, during the Biden presidency through June, the administration has released some 4.6 million individuals into the country who lacked prior permission to enter, estimates the Migration Policy Institute.
+However, many immigrants have since entered illegally, and it’s unknown how many have stayed.
+At the southern border, from the beginning of the Biden presidency through June, the administration has released into the country some 4.6 million individuals who lacked prior permission to enter, estimates the Migration Policy Institute.
 By contrast, under 1 million were released under Mr. Trump’s first term.

 The Department of Homeland Security includes people with temporary protections from deportation in its “unauthorized” count.
-That’s another reason why it’s hard to pinpoint exact numbers eligible for removal.
+That’s another reason it’s hard to pinpoint exact numbers eligible for removal.
 Mr. Trump has spoken of ending those temporary protections, however.

 No matter how dramatically Mr. Trump scales up removals, though, infrastructure will need to scale up, too.

-Note: Editor’s note: This article was updated Nov.
-18, the same day as publication, to add Mr. Trump’s comments on mass deportation plans.